 Theoretical Consequences

 Theoretical consequences of using interactive word walls in vocabulary acquisition with positive results from previous research will be a change in the methods for teaching vocabulary.
-Previous studies clearly indicate that the theory of looking up definitions in a dictionary and memorizing them as a method for teaching vocabulary words has limited impact on student comprehension (Harmon, Wood, Hedrick, et al., 2009).
+Previous studies clearly indicate that the theory of looking up definitions in a dictionary and memorizing them as a method for teaching vocabulary words has limited impact on student comprehension (Harmon et al., 2009).
 Just memorizing or displaying vocabulary terms is not enough for students to grasp the full meaning of the words.
-They need to “engage in higher levels of cognitive processing, such as critically analyzing, evaluating, and applying word meanings in meaningful contexts with multiple opportunities to use new words in different contexts (Harmon, Wood, Hedrick, et al., 2009, p.
-402).”
+They need to “engage in higher levels of cognitive processing, such as critically analyzing, evaluating, and applying word meanings in meaningful contexts with multiple opportunities to use new words in different contexts” (p.
+402).
 The interactive word wall display alone is not enough to acquire new vocabulary comprehension.
 Students must use the pictures, artifacts, definitions, and writing samples in constructive ways.
 In this study, the interactive word wall was used to complete drills, assignments, and foster class discussions.
 In another activity students had to match words to definitions in order to complete one section of the word wall.
 Active engagement by students with the interactive word wall is the key to learning science vocabulary.

 Threats to Validity

 There are several possible threats to the validity of this study.
 First, the pretest and the posttest were in different formats.
-The pretest consisted of all multiple choice questions and the posttest was a combination of multiple choice questions and two BCR (brief constructed response) questions.
+The pretest consisted of all multiple-choice questions and the posttest was a combination of multiple choice questions and two BCR (brief constructed response) questions.
 Another possible threat to validity is the fact that there was not a comparison group.
 Both co-taught classes contributed to the word wall in the form of vocabulary words, experiment results, and writing samples.
 The other two classes that use that science classroom are not co-taught and did not contribute to or use the interactive word wall.

 Comparison of Results to Other Research

 The results of this study validate the importance of vocabulary development in science instruction and the importance of interactive word walls which is also supported by previous research.
 In another study using middle school students that was able to use a control group, the assessment results were also positive.
 Like this study, special education students were included in their grouping along with regular education students.
 When students were allowed to study the same specific list of words prior to taking the test, which included writing definitions and responding to sentence prompts, the scores between the two groups of students were similar.
 However, at the end of the unit, students were given a delayed test of the final words and those students who were in the word wall group scored higher on just the sentence completion section than the students who did not participate in the word wall instruction.
 “These students demonstrated a sustained higher level of understanding of the word meanings and were able to successfully apply them to the meaningful prompts.
-This long-term, deeper level of understanding of vocabulary is the goal of vocabulary teaching and has the possibility of influencing reading comprehension (Harmon, Wood, Hedrick, et al., 2009).”
+This more long-term, deeper level of understanding of vocabulary is the goal of vocabulary teaching and has the possibility of influencing reading comprehension” (Harmon et al., 2009, p.
+406).

 In a different study the authors looked at interactive word walls in the four core classes’ language arts, math, science, and social studies in one specific middle school, and found interactive word walls to be a “promising instructional tool” at that school based on improved state test scores and positive comments from teachers and students (Yates et al., 2011, p.
 36).